-Needless to say, this method is pretty outdated and scorned at as an act of personal gain.
+Needless to say, this method is pretty outdated and scorned as an act of personal gain.
 Even in a well-respected platform like Quora, some people will still take the advantage to leave so-called ‘helpful’ links, which are actually their affiliate links in disguise.

 Pros – Most forums are free to join so there’s really no cost of investment on your side.

 Cons – However, most forums have rules that prohibit spamming so make sure you read through them first.
-If you are ‘actively’ posting links regardless of the topic of discussion, you may get flagged or worse, banned from the members area.
+If you are ‘actively’ posting links regardless of the topic of discussion, you may get flagged or worse, banned from the member’s area.

 2) Classified Sites

 Classified website is another online place where you can place ads based on your locality.
-The main aim is to target audience within your vicinity and to establish a business or working relationship.
+The main aim is to target the audience within your vicinity and to establish a business or working relationship.
 Is it relevant to affiliate marketing?

 Well, not really.
-But it’s a free marketing platform (most of them are anyways) so some people may find that convenient.
+But it’s a free marketing platform (most of them are anyway) so some people may find that convenient.
 Out of curiosity, I ran a quick search about ‘online jobs in Las Vegas’ on Craigslist and here’s an advertisement that caught my attention.

 Pros – Again, this is a free platform to join.

 Cons – No one really monitors what goes in and out of the listing.
-As a result, these kind of sites are full of spammy ads – whether they are local or affiliate businesses – which makes viewers more wary about the legitimacy of these ‘opportunities’.
+As a result, these kinds of sites are full of spammy ads – whether they are local or affiliate businesses – which makes viewers more wary about the legitimacy of these ‘opportunities’.